ava-labs/avalanche-docs/docs/nodes/validate/add-a-validator.md

 #### Stake Amount

-In order to validate the Fuji Network, one must stake AVAX.

 The sample code assigns the variable, `stakeAmount` to be the minimum amount of AVAX that a node must stake to become a validator(1 AVAX).

 ```ts